Eagle Football Holdings: History

-Crystal Palace and controversy
+Crystal Palace divestment and UEFA ownership rules

 In the 2024–25 competitions, Crystal Palace achieved their first ever major trophy win, the FA Cup.
 On 18 May 2025, they beat Manchester City in the 2025 FA Cup final, by a single goal from Eberechi Eze.
 Winning the FA Cup makes them directly qualify for the UEFA Europa League competition in the next season.
 However, the UEFA dictated that they were prohibited from the competition under the multi-club ownership rule.
-By then, Lyon had secured sixth position in the French Ligue 1 by which the qualified for the UEFA Europa League.
+By then, Lyon had secured sixth position in the French Ligue 1 by which they qualified for the UEFA Europa League.
 According to UEFA, different clubs under the same ownership cannot compete in the same competition, and announced on 11 July that Lyon will play in the Europa League, because of their higher league standings.
 The decision also meant that Crystal Palace was demoted to the UEFA Conference League and that Nottingham Forest will take their place in Europa League.
 Crystal Palace was given a chance to reorganise their ownership structure and make an appeal.

 Textor tried to make amends by selling his entire share in the club.
 In June, Textor made a deal with Woody Johnson, owner of the NFL's New York Jets and former U.S. ambassador to the U.K. He also resigned from leadership in Lyon and was replaced by Michele Kang as Chairwoman and CEO of Eagle Football Group that manages Lyon.
 Johnson signed the legal documents for Crystal Palace on 23 June with a deal of about £190 million ($256.37 million).
 On 24 July, the club announced that Johnson's purchase was complete.

 On 22 July, Crystal Palace submitted an appeal to the Court of Arbitration for Sport claiming that Textor "didn't have decisive influence over the club."
-The court announced its decision on 11 Augusts and stood by the UEFA's demotion to the Conference League.
+The court announced its decision on 11 August and stood by the UEFA's demotion to the Conference League.